Particular/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

  - servicecontrol/plugins
 ---

+The purpose of the adapter is to isolate ServiceControl from specifics of physical deployment topology of the business endpoints (such as [multi-instance](/nservicebus/sqlserver/deployment-options.md#modes-overview-multi-instance) mode.
+In order to do so, the adapter provides a ServiceControl interface to the business endpoints.

 ## Prerequisistes

  1. [Install ServiceControl](/servicecontrol/installation.md).
+ 1. Create `ServiceControl` database on the local SQL Server instance.
- 1. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using SQL Server transport.
+ 1. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using SQL Server transport:

+	* Add a new ServiceControl instance:
 	   * Use `Particular.ServiceControl.SQL` as the instance name (make sure there is no other instance of SC running with the same name).
+	   * Use "User" account and provide credentials to allow for integrated authentication.
-	* Use local `ServiceControl` on local SQL Server Express as the database (ServiceControl Manager will automatically create queue tables in the database).
+	   * Specify "Data Source=.\SQLEXPRESS;Initial Catalog=ServiceControl;Integrated Security=True;Max Pool Size=100;Min Pool Size=10" as a connection string.
+ServiceControl Manager will automatically create queue tables in the database.
  1. Ensure the `ServiceControl` process is running before running the sample.
  1. In the same SQL Server instance, create databases for the endpoints: `sales`, `shipping` and `adapter`
  1. [Install ServicePulse](/servicepulse/installation.md)